Dear TYSN community,

 We’re writing to share some hard news.
 As of January 31st, TYSN will be closing.
 In this final newsletter, we’ d like to share some pieces of our story to explain how we’ve come to this decision.

 We can’ t give a simple answer to explain why TYSN is closing.
 The short version is that we don’ t have the resources that we need to sustain our organization.
 Like most organizations that are youth - led, trans - led, or people of color - led(let alone all of the above!), we’ re struggling to balance our budget and we get payday loans online 1000$ with bad credit and navigate foundation funding.
 It also takes an enormous amount of work to get a youth - led organization up and running.
 Last month, we came to the realization that our work had become unsustainable for us, personally and collectively.
 We made the difficult decision that it’ s time for TYSN, in its current form, to come to an end.

-The past year has been transformative, beautiful, and painful for TYSN.
+The past year has been transformative, beautiful, fast cash, and painful for TYSN.
 When TYSN’ s leadership transitioned from established adult community leaders to fresher young faces, we were in a moment with a huge amount of possibility--the chance to place TYSN in the hands of smart, committed young trans people.
 We were also really vulnerable.
 We needed all of our community to recognize this tremendous opportunity and help breathe oxygen into the sparks of our fire so that we could grow.